Updated April 12, 2023

 - Memory consistency errors

 Suppose we have a counter function whose basic role is to increase the counter or count of a number.
-Now suppose we have two threads, thread A and thread B. Suppose thread A reads the initial value as 0.
+Suppose we have thread A and thread B, and thread A reads the initial value as 0.
 Now, the following steps run sequentially.

 - Thread A reads the initial value as 0